xitrum-framework/xitrum-doc/guide/deploy.rst

 `very fast <https://gist.github.com/3293596>`_.
 You don't need to use static file serving feature in Nginx.

-A HAProxy typically config file looks like this:
+A HAProxy typical config file looks like this:

 ::